CS126SP20/final-project-agpai2/DEVELOPMENT.md

 2. Working on placing monsters on game screen and moving them randomly

 - [x] The monsters are incorporated into the zeldamaps.txt denoted by M. They now move randomly in the free space

+3. Wrote code to make Link attack.
+Link can attack in all directions